mulle-objc/mulle-objc-developer/README.md

 ```
 curl -L -O 'https://raw.githubusercontent.com/mulle-nat/mulle-objc-developer/release/install-ubuntu.sh'
 chmod 755 install-ubuntu.sh
-sudo ./install-ubuntu.sh
+./install-ubuntu.sh
 ```

+## Create a mulle-objc project

-## mulle-objc-init
+### mulle-objc-init

-Use `mulle-objc-init` to prepare the development environment, to get a hello world with MulleObjC program going.
+Use `mulle-objc-init` to create a hello world project.
 This will download and compile quite a few dependencies.